Airport Quiz Questions:

 (d) Frankfurt Airport, Germany

-Question: The busiest airport in the world is –
+The busiest Airport in the world is –

 (a) Guangzhou Baiyun International Airport